scrumpygeo/contacts-with-auth/README.md

 # Readme

-Simple and basic CRUD setup with React Redux for API.
+Simple and basic CRUD setup with React Redux for Ruby on Rails API using simple_token_authentication and devise for authentication.

-This version omits any login/security and uses:
+React side uses:

 redux
 react-redux